Loop around the eastern cape of Giens

 We pass the Tour Fondue fortress and the jetty to land on the Plage du Pradeau.
 It consists of two parts, the eastern and first for us, is often completely covered with Neptune grass.
 This top layer protects the beach from further erosion.

 It is possible that rainwater collects behind the large mounds of brown Neptune grass.
 Then the beach can be quite difficult to pass.
-Then you can dodge the parking lot behind (even if signs say otherwise).
+You can dodge the parking lot behind (even if signs say otherwise).
 At the other end of the parking lot you come back to the water and have bypassed the first beach.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.